Sound Planning and Appropriate Investments

 C. Overaa & Co.
 (Richmond, CA) was awarded the $13.37 million construction contract.
 Additional contracts were awarded to The Covello Group (Walnut Creek, CA) for construction management ($1.07 million) and Carollo Engineers (Walnut Creek, CA) for engineering services during construction ($0.7 million).
 For more information, contact project manager Robin Mutobe, (925) 875-2250.

-To receive an email when we post updates, sign up for eNotification below and select Your Dollars at Work.
+To receive an with news regarding current projects, sign up for eNotification below and select Your Dollars at Work.
+Go to eNotification to learn more about this service.